 Related: So You Want to Leave a Job You Hate.

-Ioana Lazarov is guest writer and collaborator with Clinical Psychologist Fernando Tarnogol and blogger for Express and Star.
+Author: Ioana Lazarov is guest writer and collaborator with Clinical Psychologist Fernando Tarnogol and blogger for Express and Star.
 She is a University of Wolverhampton Psychology graduate, who also studied Life Coaching.
 Her career pursuits and passions include psychology and mental health rehabilitation, retail and automotive electric systems manufacturing and engineering.